Home workers questioning jobs, supply-chain havoc weigh on French recovery

-AIX-EN-PROVENCE, France, July 4 (Reuters) - A shortage of qualified workers, doubts raised by working from home and supply-chain havoc are proving problematic for some companies as they try to ride France's recovery from the pandemic but struggle to fill vacancies, business leaders said.
+AIX-EN-PROVENCE, France (Reuters) - A shortage of qualified workers, doubts raised by working from home and supply-chain havoc are proving problematic for some companies as they try to ride France’s recovery from the pandemic but struggle to fill vacancies, business leaders said.

 Less than a year before France’s next presidential election, Emmanuel Macron’s chances of re-election will partly hinge on the strength of a rebound beginning to benefit some of France’s big industries, from luxury goods makers to energy exporters.